SunnyGeGe/myir-buildroot/board/myir/myd_c335x/readme_age.txt

   - Add "optargs = updatesys_from_sd_to_nand" to the uEnv.txt in TF/SD
   - Boot from TF/SD
   - Please refer to uEnv_updatesys_nand.txt
-2. Auto update with dualbackup from sd to nand
-  - Add "optargs = updatesys2_from_sd_to_nand" to the uEnv.txt in TF/SD
-  - Boot from TF/SD
-  - Please refer to uEnv_updatesys_nand.txt
-3. Auto update from sd to emmc
+2. Auto update from sd to emmc
   - Add "optargs = updatesys_from_sd_to_emmc" to the uEnv.txt in TF/SD
   - Boot from TF/SD
   - Please refer to uEnv_updatesys_emmc.txt